-- 25% of the amount of cover at the time our definition is met, or - £25,000
+- 25% of your chosen monthly benefit times the remaining length of the policy, or - £25,000

 You can claim once per condition defined in the table below.
 Once we've accepted a claim for a condition, you won't be covered for it again.
 If you have a joint life policy, each person can claim once per condition.